Fear-less public speaking

 There are conflicting statistics about how many people fear public speaking.
 But we know that it is a common fear.
 And I am willing to bet that there is a significant overlap between people who experience the Imposter Syndrome and people who fear public speaking.

-One of my clients described her experience with the Imposter Syndrome.
+One of my clients described to us, her experience with the Imposter Syndrome.
 She didn’t feel that she deserved her promotion.
 Every time her manager asked to see her, she thought he was about to reveal that he had ‘found her out’.
-This was extremely stressful for her.
-She had never heard of the Imposter Syndrome.
+Instead he would tell her how happy he was with her performance!

-Her experience perfectly illustrates the two main features of the Imposter Syndrome.
+Her experience perfectly illustrates the two main characteristics of the Imposter Syndrome.
 1) Feeling that you are not worthy or your achievements are undeserved.
 Often people believe that there has been a mistake or they have had some luck that explains their success.
 2) Worrying that you will be exposed as a fraud.

 How the Imposter Syndrome shows up in public speaking